Cancer careSkip section navigation

 If you are about to start receiving chemotherapy medicine, or if you are already receiving it, you probably have concerns.

 Please feel free to ask your doctor or nurse any questions you have.
-It is important that you to understand your cancer treatment.
+It is important that you understand your cancer treatment.

 Before using this medicine